AnanyaSairaj/UDP/README.md

 # UDP
  Implementation of file transfer in UDP with reliability A client and server implementation of UDP-based file transfer.
-The protocol used borrows from [TFTP](https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol) and [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol) and provides reliable file transfer.

 ## Commands
 Five commands have been implemented: